Story at a glance:

 In broad terms, green roofs are categorized as either “extensive” or “intensive.”
 Extensive green roofs typically have growing media less than 8 inches deep; are relatively lightweight; use small, low-growing plant species such as succulents; require minimal maintenance; and have relatively low water needs.
 On the other hand, intensive green roofs have a greater depth of planting medium, can support much larger plants with much more variety, and allow the creation of highly engineered landscapes.

 Until recently extensive green roofs were not considered to be publicly accessible spaces, while intensive green roofs were understood to be a community amenity spaces for people.
 Now the boundaries between these categories have become less distinct, especially when roofs combine areas of paving with plantings.
-Terms such as “semi-intensive” or “semi-extensive” are used to describe roofs that include elements of both categories.
+Terms like “semi-intensive” or “semi-extensive” are used to describe roofs that include elements of both categories.

 What are the Pros and Cons of an Extensive Green Roof?